Looking for a haunted house? Atlanta has one for you!

 They offer fun adventure games (non-scary), perfect for adults and older kids, as well as scarier escape games for adults.

-Choose from five different escape rooms.
+Choose from six different escape rooms.
 One of the scarier ones is The Hunted.
 You and your team will have 1 hour to escape an abandoned cabin buried deep in the woods before the time runs out.
 But this is not just any cabin…

 The story for The Hunted is that you think you’re there for a wellness retreat, before realizing that you’re about to be hunted by twisted people who think hunting other people is the best.
 If you hope to escape the woods alive, you must work together to outsmart the hunters.
 The Hunted is recommended for those 10 and up.